 What causes a recession?

-History of recessions in the United States
+History of recessions in the US

 Recessions in the United States can be traced back to the 1700s.
 The first recorded recession, the Panic of 1779, was the result of deflation from the Bank of England.
 The recession lasted more than three years and caused major disruption in the commercial and real estate markets.
 The Embargo Act of 1807 was to blame for a three-year recession between 1807 and 1810.
 The act restricted foreign trade and took a huge toll on the U.S. shipping industry.
 Throughout the rest of the 1800s, there were more than 20 recessions and one depression.
-The recessions ranged from just seven months in length to as long as six years.
+The recessions ranged from seven months to six years.

-The most recent recession, considered one of the worst in history, lasted 18 months and was caused by the collapse of the housing bubble and subsequent downfall of numerous longtime financial institutions, including Lehman Brothers, AIG and Bear Sterns.
+The most recent recession, considered one of the worst in history, lasted 18 months and was caused by the collapse of the housing bubble and subsequent downfall of numerous longtime financial institutions, including Lehman Brothers, AIG, and Bear Sterns.
 Coined the Great Recession, the economic downturn was the worst to hit the U.S. economy since the Great Depression.

 The end of a recession